 Once you’re eligible for Medicare, you can sign up from abroad or choose to delay enrollment until you return to the United States.
 In some circumstances, you may qualify for a special enrollment period that starts upon your return.

-Additionally, you can be automatically enrolled in Medicare only if you’re in the country.
+Additionally, you can be automatically enrolled only if you’re new to Medicare and in the country.

 Those who aren’t eligible for premium-free Part A coverage won’t be able to sign up for Medicare from abroad.
 In that case, you get a penalty-free period of three months to sign up for Medicare upon returning to the United States.